vhaghani26/python_focus_group/Session_10/session10.md

 ## Getting the Data Type

 After several sessions of learning about different data types, we'll finally come to a close and move on.
 There are still some more data types that you may run into over time (e.g. a data frame), but we now have a great basis to work off of for our coding skills.
 To come to a close with the "Data Types" unit, we'll cover how to differentiate different data types.
 We've already seen it before, but I'll introduce it formally since it's helpful to check your data type.
 This will usually be used in response to some sort of type error.
 To do so, you can use the `type()` function.
-Let's make some variables containing different data types and determine the types:
+Let's make some variables containing different data types in a script called `data_types.py` and determine the types:

 ```
+#!/usr/bin/env python3

 # Create variables with different data types
 type1 = "Hello World"
 type2 = 3